Bw2801/sixpack/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/dev.benedikt.compression/sixpack/badge.svg)](https://maven-badges.herokuapp.com/maven-central/dev.benedikt.compression/sixpack)

 I created this library, because I was in the process of reverse engineering a file format compressed using Sixpack.
-However, I barely found enough information describing the algorithm, which is why I took some time to create this library.
+However, I barely found enough resources describing or implementing the algorithm, which is why I took some time to create this library.
+It's aim is not to be the most performant implementation, but a more readable one.

 **Note**: The compression is not yet implemented fully.